rgrahamh/reliable-file-transfer/README.md

 ```

 ## Specification
-RTP packets will have four bits of additional fields in the first byte of the body (and four bits of buffer after said flags before the actual start of the body's contnt):
+RFTP packets will have four bits of additional fields in the first byte of the body (and four bits of buffer after said flags before the actual start of the body's contnt):
 1. `HANDSHAKE_BIT` - If the packet being sent is part of a handshake.
 If it is, set to 1; otherwise, set to 0.
 2. `ACK` - If the last packet was valid; set to 1 if that last packet was fine, set to 0 if the last packet was corrupted.
 3. `SEQUENCE_BIT` - Tracks the current sequence number of the packet; flips between 1 and 0 on every packet successfully received.
 Set to 0 during handshake, and the first packet sent should be a sequence of 1.